canonical/data-platform-benchmark-env/README.md

 ## Interacting with the environment

-The example provided contains a sshuttle routine: it will setup a sshuttle daemon that will give access to the internal AWS VPC.
+The examples provided contains a sshuttle routine: it will setup a sshuttle daemon that will give access to the internal private network (e.g. private subnet in AWS VPC).

 Use the sshuttle script in `utils/` if you want to jump over a jumphost to your environment.